acend/kubernetes-basics-training/content/en/docs/security/service-account/_index.md

 In this task, we will create a Role that allows listing pods and bind it to our ServiceAccount so that it has the necessary permissions to query running pods.

-Create a file named `role.yaml` to define a Role with permissions to list Pods:
+Create a file named `role.yaml` to define a Role with permissions to list Pods (make sure that the namespace in `subject` is correctly set to your namespace)

 {{< readfile file="/content/en/docs/security/service-account/role.yaml" code="true" lang="yaml" >}}